Janet Gurwitch

-Janet Gurwitch is the founder of Gurwitch Products, the manufacturer of Laura Mercier Cosmetics.
+Janet Gurwitch (born 1954) is an American businesswoman and investor.
+She is the founder of Gurwitch Products, the manufacturer of Laura Mercier Cosmetics.
 She founded the company in 1995 and launched the Laura Mercier line in March 1996.

 Biography

 A native of Hattiesburg, Mississippi, United States, and graduate of the University of Alabama, Gurwitch began her career at Foley's department store in Houston, Texas, rising to the position of senior vice president of merchandising.
 She then moved to Neiman Marcus and served as the executive vice president from 1992 to 1995.
 As EVP, she was responsible for the merchandising strategy for all 35 stores.

 She founded Gurwitch Products in 1996 in order to market a boutique line of cosmetics carrying the name of French make-up artist Laura Mercier.
-She sold Laura Mercier to Alticor in 2006.
+She sold Laura Mercier to Alticor in 2006 and remained CEO until 2008.